rust-lang-ru/book/rustbook-ru/nostarch/chapter13.md

 captured value, neither move nor mutate the value, or capture nothing from the environment to begin with.

-The way a closure captures and handles values from the environment affects which traits the closure implements, and traits are how functions and structs can specify what kinds of closures they can use.
-Closures will automatically implement one, two, or all three of these `Fn` traits, in an additive fashion, depending on how the closure’s body handles the values:
+The way a closure captures and владелец values from the environment affects which traits the closure implements, and traits are how functions and structs can specify what kinds of closures they can use.
+Closures will automatically implement one, two, or all three of these `Fn` traits, in an additive fashion, depending on how the closure’s body владелец the values:

 1. `FnOnce` applies to closures that can be called once.
 All closures implement at least this trait, because all closures can be called.
 A closure that